-Priority: Senior management oversight of the impact of services on children and young people 16.
-Strengthen commissioning arrangements to ensure that services meet the needs of families of children in need of help and protection and children looked after by: (paragraph 150) Reviewing the use of foyer accommodation for 16-17 year olds Ensuring that rigorous risk assessments are undertaken before the placement of young people foyer or hostel accommodation, and review the practice of using this provision (paragraph 150) Ensuring sufficient health provision for older looked after children and care leavers (paragraph 150) children in need of help and protection and children looked after by: (paragraph 150) Reviewing the use of foyer accommodation for 16-17 year olds Ensuring that rigorous risk assessments are undertaken before the placement of young peop foyer or hostel accommodation, and review the practice of using this provision (paragraph) 121, 124) Improving the use of family group conferences so that all possible options for children are consistently explored (paragraph 55) Increasing the capacity of advocacy services to support children and young people identified in need (paragraphs 45, 85, 150). o le in 114) phs There was no joint commissioning strategy in place.
+Priority: Senior management oversight of the impact of services on children and young people Recommendation: 16.
+Strengthen commissioning arrangements to ensure that services meet the needs of families and children in need of help and protection and children looked after by: (paragraph 150) Reviewing the use of foyer accommodation for 16-17 year olds Ensuring that rigorous risk assessments are undertaken before the placement of young people in foyer or hostel accommodation, and review the practice of using this provision (paragraph 114) Ensuring sufficient health provision for older looked after children and care leavers (paragraphs 121, 124) Improving the use of family group conferences so that all possible options for children are consistently explored (paragraph 55) Increasing the capacity of advocacy services to support children and young people identified as in need (paragraphs 45, 85, 150).
+Story behind the recommendation: There was no joint commissioning strategy in place.
 Foyer accommodation was used as a last resort for young people who are not yet adults.
-Providers of accommodation completed risk assessments on all young people under the age of 18 at the start of the placement, but did not routinely complete them on older care leavers who could be equally vulnerable.
+Providers of this accommodation completed risk assessments on all young people under the age of 18 at the start of the placement, but did not routinely complete them on older care leavers who could be equally vulnerable.
 Assessments for these young people were not detailed enough, and did not specifically address the potential impact of the setting on the young person.
-The 16+ Cared for Young People's Nurse post had been vacant since April 2015, and although this post covered, it was not always provided by the same person which reduced consistency.
+The 16+ Cared for Young People's Nurse post had been vacant since April 2015, and although this post was covered, it was not always provided by the same person which reduced consistency.
 There was no specialist health resource for care leavers over the age of 18.
 Family Group Conferencing was not used well and its impact was not known.
 Not all children in need were offered advocacy.
-Some cared for children experienced delays in being matched with an independent visitor. he ole.
-What 'good' looks like: There is a joint commissioning strategy in place which sets out the joint commitment of the partnership improve services for children, young people and families.
-High quality services are provided which meet the needs of children, young people and families. to Lead for delivery: Children and Families Senior Leadership Team
+Some cared for children experienced delays in being matched with an independent visitor.
+What 'good' looks like: There is a joint commissioning strategy in place which sets out the joint commitment of the partnership to improve services for children, young people and families.
+High quality services are provided which meet the needs of children, young people and families.
+Lead for delivery: Children and Families Senior Leadership Team